 - Reaction or allergy used to expand the uterus

-What to expect after the hysteroscopy?
+What to expect after a hysteroscopy?

 If local or general anesthesia is given to the patient during the hysteroscopy, the doctor will advise the patient to remain in the hospital under observation for several hours.
 After the procedure, the female may have mild cramping or slight vaginal bleeding for one or two days.
 The female may also have shoulder pain in case the gas was used during the hysteroscopy.
 It is also usual to feel faint nauseous or sick.
 In case the patient has other symptoms as the ones mentioned below, it is suggested to consult your doctor: